stenglein-lab/MIP_280A4_Fall_2022/exercises/github_exercise.md

 Your username will be the email you used when creating your github account.
 Your password will be the **access token** you created earlier.
 Copy and paste this in.

-Now, go to your repository online and see that your new file is there.
+Now, go to your repository online and confirm that your new file is there.

+Great!
+Now you understand how to interact with a github repository from the command line.
+During your final project, your overall workflow will be:

+1. Add a new file or directory to the repository directory.
+Or, edit an existing file.
+2. Use `git add` to stage the new or edited file.
+3. Use `git commit` to commit one or more changed files.
+4. Use `git push origin master` to sync the commit to github.
+5. Back to step 1.